3 Days in Sydney | The best itinerary for 3-day visit to Sydney, Australia

 The most visited destination in Sydney is Blue Mountains by travellers and a great outdoor place for sightseeing.
 We have covered Blue Mountains in our other articles and provided with tips for epic Blue Mountains hikes, available Blue Mountains day tours and must-see attractions.

-Apart from above popular day tour options from Sydney, travellers choose to go to Port Stephens to see Dolphins, hike at Royal National park, visit Central Coast beaches, or tour to Southern Highlands.
+Apart from above popular day tour options from Sydney, travellers choose to go to Port Stephens to see Dolphins, hike at Royal National park, visit Central Coast beaches, or tour to South Coast and Southern Highlands.

 It is the final day of your 3 days in Sydney and below is our suggested itinerary.
 On the final day, we also suggest leaving some room to relax as well.